burdiuz/react-custom-element/README.md

 # @actualwave/react-custom-element

+- TODO lookup for possibility to add renderer with portal for easier develoment and testing, probably using slot to insert components but need to deal with context propagation

 Adds support for independent modules wrapped in [HTML Custom Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
 It provides a set of react hooks to establish communication through custom element container, so it is possible to pass data IN via custom element attributes and IN/OUT via events.

 [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components)